godotengine/godot-website/collections/_article/godot-growth-stats-2026.md

 My method of collecting data is just viewing whatever public-facing number is available when I remember to check and write it down.
 I have not been very scientific about my data collection practice as you can see.

-Notably, this data only tracks our large communities on social media which are predominantly English-speaking and western influenced.
+Notably, this data only tracks our large communities on social media which are predominantly English-speaking and Western-influenced.
 This data leaves out the growth in communities from countries that use different social networks.
-For example, we know that Godot usage is growing a lot in China where Reddit, Twitter, and Blue Sky usage is a lot lower than it is in North America and Europe.
+For example, we know that Godot usage is growing a lot in China where Reddit, Twitter, and Bluesky usage is a lot lower than it is in North America and Europe.
 Also, this data doesn't include Discord, which has a major Godot community.
 That is a limitation from the fact that I didn't think to include Discord when I started collecting this data!

-## Games Releases!
+## Games releases

 #### Steam

 Using SteamDB, we can keep track of approximately how many Godot games are released on Steam.
 We use SteamDB to source the header images for our dev release blog posts.
 It is a very helpful resource for us.
 The data is approximate, and it can change when SteamDB updates their algorithm, but the overall picture stays the same.
-The number of Godot games being released on steam is exhibiting strong signs of exponential growth!
+The number of Godot games being released on Steam is exhibiting strong signs of exponential growth!
 For me personally, this has to be the most exciting statistic.
 It is amazing that many people are adopting the engine and using it, but as a person on the technical side of things, I also want to see that users are successfully using the engine to make their games.

 <img alt="Graph of Godot games released on Steam per year" src="/storage/blog/godot-usage-2026/steam-games.png" />